0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 ## General Flow

+### Overview

-In the upcoming sections, we shall see the general flow of how to use Polygon ID SDK.
+In the upcoming sections, we shall see the general flow of how to use Polygon ID SDK Plugin.
 The steps are summarised as:

-A. **Identity**:
+A. **Identity**

 1. Initialise Polygon ID SDK.
 2. Create Identity for wallet.
-3. Get Identifier from the Identity created in step above.
+3. Get (Retreive) Identifier from the Identity created in step above.
 4. Remove Identity (only if required).
 5. Get iden3Message from Issuer.
 6. Authenticate Identity using Identifier, iden3Message, and Private Key.